selyunin/carnd_t1_p2/writeup.md

 To train the model I used Adam Optimizer available in Tensorflow.
 The batch size is set to 256 images, we train for 50 epochs, and use learning rate of 0.8e-4.
+Weights in the convolutional and fully connected layers are initialized at random with mean 0 and standard deviation 0.1.
 Training and validation loss and accuracy look as follows:

 ![ ][image6]